Is walking for exercise enough to keep fit?5 May 2020

 Dr Megan Teychenne, a behavioural epidemiologist at Deakin University’s Institute for Physical Activity and Nutrition says there are far worse things you can do for your health than only walking.

 The Australian Physical Activity Guidelines recommend that adults who prefer moderate-intensity exercise (such as walking) do so for between 150 and 300 minutes (2½ and 5 hours) per week.
+Just over 1 in 2 adults (55%) did not participate in sufficient physical activity in 2017–2018.

-It is important that the pace is brisk.
+If walking it is important that the pace is brisk.
 Those who prefer vigorous exercise (jogging, for example) can get away with between 75 and 150 minutes.
 If you were walking at a vigorous intensity, “you would be interrupted in conversation to catch your breath".

 Either way, as long as you’re doing enough minutes (and it’s better to spread your minutes over most days of the week), then you’re reducing your risk of heart disease, type 2 diabetes, some cancers, depression, anxiety, insomnia and premature death from all causes.